History of the Internet in Russia: KlikKlak

 After leaving Thanks, Eva!, Prusikin, Usachev and their friends founded KlikKlak, Russia's first independent community of video bloggers.
 Today, it's one of the biggest production companies on the Russian-language segment of YouTube.
 In the beginning, they shot their videos in the living room, and as the platform grew, the videos became more and more professional.
 Nowadays in Russia there are several production teams on YouTube similar to KlikKlak, for instance Chiken Curry and Big Russian Boss.
 The evolution of online platforms and streaming services makes it possible to monetize and promote web content without involvement by producers or the state.
 For example, Yuri Dud, journalist and blogger, is gaining around 7 million rubles just with integrated advertising.

 Bloggers in politics

 The first Russian politician to start a channel on YouTube was Aleksei Navalny, an opposition figure.
-In the summer of 2019, Moscow saw protests: first, against not allowing independent candidates to run in local election, and then against police excesses against protesters.
-Russian Youtubers have been described as one of the driving forces of the Moscow protests.
+In the summer of 2019, Moscow saw protests: first, against not allowing independent candidates to run in local elections, and then against police excesses against protesters.
+Russian YouTubers have been described as one of the driving forces of the Moscow protests.
 Danila Poperechny, Eldar Dzharakhov and Restaurateur came to St. Petersburg to take part in the rallies.
 Nikolai Sobolev, a vlogger, covered the protests and the criminal cases against demonstrators.

 Governmental control

-League for a Safe Internet
+Safe Internet League

-Konstantin Malofeyev, founder of the League for a Safe Internet, initiated the first restrictive Internet law in Russia.
+Konstantin Malofeyev, founder of the "Safe Internet League", initiated the first restrictive Internet law in Russia.
 The so-called filtration law makes it mandatory to block websites containing harmful information, like pedophilia, propaganda of suicide, etc. As Malofeyev stated, the League's main task was to prepare a bill to protect children from negative content.
 The bill was supported by Yelena Mizulina, a Russian politician.
 Russian internet leaders, including Yandex, LiveJournal and VKontakte, spoke out against the Internet filtration law, seeing it as a censorship tool.
 The Russian Wikipedia went on a one-day strike.
 After that, the Russian State Duma has since passed more than 20 laws restricting the Internet.

 Yarovaya law

 Two bills declared by their authors as having an anti-terrorism focus were adopted in Russia in July 2016.
 As far as internet restriction is concerned, the law has two aspects:

 Internet traffic storage.
-The bill obliges telecom operators to store calls and messages of subscribers for a period determined by the Government of the Russian Federation(but no more than 6 months).
+The bill obliges telecom operators to store calls and messages of subscribers for a period determined by the Government of the Russian Federation (but no more than 6 months).

 Encryption tools.
 The bill establishes a ban on the use of non-certified means of encoding (encryption).
 For violation of this prohibition, the violator faces a fine of 3,000 to 5,000 rubles with confiscation of encryption.
 Also, the law obliges the organizers of the dissemination of information on the Internet to decode user messages.
 At the request of the FSB, companies will need to provide keys to encrypted traffic.